 Segment results that are reported to the Board of Directors include items directly attributable to a segment as well as those that can be allocated on a reasonable basis.
-Unallocated items comprise mainly income tax assets and liabilities.
+Unallocated items comprise mainly administrative expenses of the foreign incorporated subsidiaries.